[gtranslate]

 • Do not forget to check the storage instruction for the purchased ghee.
 If you read that the ghee manufacturer is asking you to keep the ghee in the fridge, don’t go for the product.
 It contains adulteration, which is unwanted.
 Adulterated ghee may get spoiled, and there is a chance that the ghee smells bad after a few days.

-The Myth of Bad Ghee Odor: 5 Points should learn
+The Myth of Bad Ghee Odor: 5 Points To learn

 • The belief that ghee smells bad is a common myth.
 Authentic ghee has a distinct, nutty aroma that is pleasant and appetizing.